AichaNT/nlp25_project_gr2/README.md

 Run the notebook `data_preprocess.ipynb` to:
 - Create non-overlapping DaN+ traning, development and test dataset.
-- Create augmented development set and test set with Middle eastern entities.
+- Generate augmented development and test set with Middle eastern entities.

 ### Training

+To train the models, run the following files from the `hpc_jobs` folder:

+- `01_non_emerging.py` - Trains and predicts on the original DaN+ splits.
+- `02_baseline.py` - Trains and predicts on non-overlapping datasets.
+- `03_aug_train.py` - Tranins on varying amounts of augmented data.
+- `04_final_train` - Trains on an datasets with 300 augmented sentences.

 ### Evaluating

+To evaluate the performance, of the models run the following notebooks from the `evaluation` folder:

+- `01_non_emerging_eval.ipynb`
+- `02_baseline_eval.ipynb`
+- `03_aug_eval.ipynb`
+- `04_final_eval.ipynb`

 ## Authors